sdrabent/ai-digest/README.md

 - Ignores common build artifacts and configuration files
 - Outputs a single Markdown file containing the whole codebase
 - Provides options for whitespace removal and custom ignore patterns
+- Improved support for C# projects, including handling of .cs, .csproj, and .sln files

 ## How to Use